 Hotels signs in the narrow alley shone vividly as usual as if the good old days come back again; Receptionists inside the hotel lobby seemed idled, sitting behind the reception desk, motionless.

 A self-serviced sexual commodities store remained open; ‘open all day’, its shop sign showed.
 Around corner of a convenience store, a men sitting astride a motor-cycle was smoking cigarette and watching his phone screen concentratedly.
-Hearing their laughters first, I saw three people in a row walk forward happily.
-Then came the night of Qianjiang.
+Hearing their laughter first, I saw three pedestrians in a row walk forward toward the another end of the way.
+Then came the road lamps whose light companioned my way home.

 “What Henanese are experiencing in China is basically what Jews in Western society had or have experienced.”a fact that Henanese people have experienced profound xenophobic remarks towards them indicates an acute situation facing the people of Henan, a province in central China.